-The Aerospace and Operational Physiology (AOP) Flight, is the home of Aircrew Training and the Department of Defense's sole High Altitude Airdrop Mission Support (HAAMS) Center.
-AOP is open Monday through Friday from 7:30 a.m. to 4:30 p.m. and closed on holidays.
-AOP conducts physiological and hypoxia familiarization training, and provides human factors expertise to all base personnel.
-The flight consists of 2 physiologists and 27 physiology technicians.
+The Aerospace and Operational Physiology (AOP) Flight, is the home of Aircrew Physiology Training and the Department of Defense's sole High Altitude Airdrop Mission Support (HAAMS) Center.
+AOP is open Monday through Friday from 7 a.m. to 4 p.m. and closed on holidays.
+AOP conducts physiology and hypoxia familiarization training, and provides human factors expertise to all base personnel.
+The flight consists of two physiologists and 25 physiology technicians.

-AOP conducts initial High Altitude Parachutist (HAP) training and refresher physiological training for aircrew and parachutists.
-The training culminates with a realistic integration using the Reduced Oxygen Breathing Device (ROBD) to simulate flying at 25,000 feet unpressurized where the member may be subjected to various altitude induced threats.
+AOP conducts initial/refresher High Altitude Parachutist (HAP) training for parachutist and refresher physiological training for aircrew.
+The training culminates with a realistic hypoxia familiarization demo using the Reduced Oxygen Breathing Device (ROBD) to simulate flying at 25,000 feet unpressurized where the member may be subjected to various altitude induced threats.
 Generally, classes are held four times per month.
-AOP personnel also provide airsickness management training as needed for aircrew having Advertising supplement to The Combat Airlifter difficulty adjusting to the flying environment.
+AOP personnel also provide airsickness management training as needed for aircrew having difficulty adjusting to the flying environment.
 Personnel requiring airsickness management training should make an appointment with a flight surgeon for initial screening.
 Additionally, AOP members are certified to provide training in the following topics for any organization submitting a request: